eqasim-org/ile-de-france/docs/population.md

 The French Buildings database is available from IGN:

 - [Buildings database](https://geoservices.ign.fr/bdtopo)
-- click on the right link *BD TOPO® Shapefile Régions*
+- Click on the right link *BD TOPO® Shapefile Régions*
-- it will leads you to *BD TOPO® some date Tous Thèmes par région format shapefile projection légale*
+- It will leads you to *BD TOPO® some date Tous Thèmes par région format shapefile projection légale*
-- download *Région Île-de-France - R 11*
+- Download *Région Île-de-France - R 11*
 - Open the downloaded archive and open/unpack it to to access the folder
   - `BDTOPO_3-0_TOUSTHEMES_SHP_LAMB93_R11_some_date`
   - `BDTOPO`